-[Update: Merged] Google is deprecating the Android Beam API used to share files with NFC
+[Update 2: Not Coming Back] Google is deprecating the Android Beam API used to share files with NFC

 Remember Android Beam?
 Before the proliferation of NFC-enabled contactless payment terminals, Android Beam was the only potentially useful application of NFC technology.
 The Android 4.1+ API lets you tap two smartphones together to share small files like images, contacts, web pages, or documents.
 Hardly anyone uses it these days, though, so we’re not too surprised to see that Google is preparing to deprecate the API.